Bikilaketema/AMET-V2.0/README.md

 ## NB

 This project is underdevelopment.
 You can download the repo.
-Create a python3 virtual environement install the requirements in the env and run the web app using flask.
+Create a python3 virtual environement install the requirements in the env and run the run.py file.